 Get the Saucy Braised Root Vegetable Entrée recipe and nutrition info here.

-2. Pumpkin Spice Protein Pancakes
+4. Pumpkin Spice Protein Pancakes

-These pumpkin spice pancakes will satisfy your sweet tooth without spiking your blood sugar thanks to a hearty chickpea flour batter which boasts filling fiber.
+These pumpkin spice pancakes will satisfy your sweet tooth without spiking your blood sugar thanks to a hearty chickpea flour batter that boasts filling fiber.
 Plus, with 7 grams of satiating protein per serving, these flavorful flapjacks will keep you full for hours.

 Get the Pumpkin Spice Protein Pancakes recipe and nutrition info here.

-3. Pumpkin Spice Latte Energy Bites
+6. Pumpkin Spice Latte Energy Bites

 When the midday slump strikes, these pumpkin spice energy bites will give you the extra oomph you need to power through the day (or a tough workout).